dilumb/DLTClust/README.md

 `python3 DLTClust -c 2`

+Clustering results will be saved as a `.csv` file and square clusters (to see overlapping membership) will be saved to a `.png` file.

 Use the following command to cluster one of the example DSMs from the paper to get up to 4 square clusters, a data bus, sink, and source while setting the random seed to 123:

 `python3 DLTClust -c 4 -b 1 -u 1 -s 1 -r 123 -i DLTClust/DSMs_DMMs_from_paper/DSM_single_party_instance_supply_chain.csv`